Predictive maintenance of wind farms using machine learning

 The tool developed during this project aims to solve the above-mentioned problems by relying on three pillars (Figure 2).

 The first pillar corresponds to the use of a machine learning algorithm to predict the measurable behavior of each turbine, individually, from its historical data.
 For this purpose, various data are collected: the data transmitted by the Scada system (temperature, pressure, angle of attack, power) with a resolution of 10 minutes as well as the data from the vibration sensors.
 The algorithms used, based on neural networks , are transferable from one turbine to another as long as they share the same signals.
-They can also be quickly retrained for a turbine or a group of turbines.
+They can also be quickly retrained for a single or a group of turbines.
 A physical approach was used to choose the architecture of these neural networks and to link the external parameters to the measured signals, as well as to take into account the latencies observed in the temperature and pressure signals.

 The second pillar corresponds to the comparison of the algorithm's predictions with the on-site observations, that is, determining the model's error.
 In order to limit false positives, significant work has been done on the processing of this error, including statistical analysis and time-series segmentation.
 Through this process, each identified deviation is classified according to its severity.

 Finally, the last pillar corresponds to the man-machine interface.
 Even with a very fine sorting, one or several important deviations do not necessarily announce a serious failure.
 Before presenting the anomalies to the user, the deviations are aggregated by the turbine and a list of potential failures is automatically generated.
-This list is based on a Failure Mode and Effects Analysis (FMEA) performed with turbine and maintenance experts.
+This list is based on a Failure Mode and Effects Analysis (FMEA) performed with wind turbine maintenance and general maintenance experts.
 The control room analyst can then sort the list, modify the severity scale of the entries, comment on the anomalies and generate intervention requests for the technical teams (Figure 3).

 In order to keep track of all the information of the maintenance process, each anomaly included in the intervention report must be closed later by the control room manager, specifying the failure found on site by the teams as well as the corrective task performed.
 This information is saved and then used in a feedback loop to re-train the algorithms, reduce the error rate and increase the accuracy of the diagnosis.